FlorianDietz/comgra/README.md

   | -
 </details>

-Judging by the way abs_mean and abs_max change over the course of training, the network parameters specialize and become more extreme, but they do not explode.
+Judging by the way _abs_mean_ and _abs_max_ change over the course of training, the network parameters specialize and become more extreme, but they do not explode.
 This looks like healthy behavior.

 The best way to get a feel for the GUI is to try it yourself.
 There is a lot of basic information that is helpful to investigate, both as a sanity check and to get a better intuitive feel for your network's internals.
 Try the following:

 * Look at the inputs, outputs and targets for different samples and at different training steps.
 Is the target what it should be?
 Does the output approximate it well?
 Do intermediate tensors all have the same value range, or are some of them larger or smaller than others?
 Can you notice any irregularities when you compare different batches?
 * So far we have only looked at the tensors produced by the network, but there is also a selector to look at the gradients on the tensors instead.
 Check the gradients on some tensors.
 Do they point in the right direction?
-Does it look like the gradients are ever too larger or too small?
+Does it look like the gradients are ever too large or too small?
 Comgra makes it easy to find vanishing or exploding gradients, and to pinpoint at which node in the computation graph the problem starts.
-* In our example script, we defined a node called "helper_partial_sums", which can be found to the top right of the dependency graph, below the target.
+* In our example script, we defined a node called "helper_partial_sums", which can be found at the top left of the dependency graph.
 Unlike other nodes, this node contains several different tensors with different roles, and you can switch between them using the "Role of tensor" selector.
 We use this feature here to store helper values for debugging, because the partial sums are relevant for solving the task but wouldn't normally get stored by the network, so it is convenient to make them available in the GUI.
 Note that the "Role of tensor" feature is also useful if you are working with self-attention or another mechanism that can work on a variable number of tensors.

-All of these explorative analyses are easy and fast to do, so they are often worth the time.
+All of these exploratory analyses are easy and fast to do, so they are often worth the time.
 They can save you hours or days of frustration by catching a simple mistake early.
 Even if you find no mistakes, they can still be helpful to get a better understanding of your network's behavior.

 ### Finding the Bug

 As we noticed before, the code works, but not very well.

-If you paid careful attention during the explorative analysis you may have noticed something odd:
+If you paid careful attention during the exploratory analysis you may have noticed something odd:
 The neurons of the output tensor should be either 1 or 0.
 While values close to 1 are reached early in training, values close to 0 are reached only very late.
 If we look at the mean over the batch, the values are much greater than expected, too.

 Why could this be?

 If we look at the tensor immediately preceding the output in the dependency graph ("subnet_out__out"), we notice that its positive values are much higher than its negative values.
-This is a problem, because that's the tensor we put into our sigmoid activation function!
+This is a problem, because that tensor is fed into a sigmoid function!

 From here on, we jump into our code to find out what's going on.
 If the source of the problem is not clear to you, then it can help to just register more intermediate tensors with comgra and run the experiment again, inspecting both the values and the gradients on each tensor.
-If you have seen this sort of behavior before you may find the culprit immediately: Our subnetworks use an activation function, leaky_relu with a negative slope of 0.01, and they apply this activation at every layer, including the last one.
+If you have seen this sort of behavior before, you may find the culprit quickly: Our subnetworks use an activation function, _leaky_relu_ with a negative slope of 0.01, and they apply this activation at every layer, including the last one.

 This means that while our submodules can produce negative outputs, they learn to do so at only 1% of the rate they should.